fpapado/svg-use/README.md

 [SVG provides the `<use>` element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use), which can reference same-origin external SVGs via the `href` attribute.

-Simple usage of `use` looks like this:
+If we were to write out an SVG with `use`, it would look like this:

 ```html
 <svg viewBox="0 0 24 24" xmlns="http://www.w3.org/2000/svg">